TimB44/class/spec.md

 At compile time, a JPL implementation must reject syntactically malformed inputs (those that are not accepted by the JPL grammar) as well as inputs that are accepted by the grammar, but that fail to type check.
-For example, a program containing the expression `a < b` where `a` and `b` have different types, must be rejected at compile time.
+For example, a program containing the expression `a < b`, where `a` and `b` have different types, must be rejected at compile time.
 Note that array sizes are not part of the type system (though array rank is).
-Compile-time error messages should mention the line number where the problem was first detected and also a brief description of the problem.
+Compile-time error messages would ideally mention the line number where the problem was first detected and also a brief description of the problem.

 At run time, a JPL implementation must detect erroneous conditions.
 If any such condition occurs, the JPL program must be cleanly terminated (no segfaults or other OS-level traps!) and a brief, appropriate error message must be displayed that begins with the text `[abort]`.

-Run-time errors include:
+Run-time errors may be *internal*:

 - an integer division or modulus operation by zero[^1]